 Potent stressors can add to the sense of disillusion with a professional path once thought to be deeply purposeful, even sacred: the chokehold of the insurance and drug industries; rote, shallow, rapid-fire interactions with patients; a sense of self that is both inflated and vulnerable; a chronic sense of not being “enough” at work or at home.

-I’ve worked with seasoned physicians as well as those who are at the beginning of their careers.
+I’ve worked with seasoned physicians and nurses as well as those who are at the beginning of their careers.
 To a person, they’ve struggled to reconcile an internalized set of standards with what they know to be true as a member of the human family: We’re all imperfect.
 We need each other.
 And connection is key to health.

 It’s a tender honor to support those whose lives and careers are devoted to healing others.
 When professionals in the medical field find their way back to a self they like and have compassion for, they discover that their capacity to connect deeply is the most reliable source of joy and fulfillment — and contributes greatly to the healing of their patients.

 To make a confidential inquiry, contact me at email@example.com or call me at 860-677-1157.